-The Systematic Code Enforcement Program (SCEP) is designed to routinely inspect all residential rental properties with two or more housing units on a four-year cycle and to respond to reports of property violations.
+The Systematic Code Enforcement Program (SCEP) is designed to routinely inspect all residential rental properties with two or more housing units on a periodic basis and to respond to reports of property violations.
 Inspections are conducted to ensure the safety and habitability of all occupied rental dwelling units.

 The Los Angeles Housing + Community Investment Department (HCIDLA) schedules each property for a thorough inspection.
 A Notice of Inspection is mailed to each residential rental property owner approximately 30 days before the scheduled inspection.
 A secondary notice is posted at the site 5-7 days prior to the inspection to inform the tenants of the date and time to anticipate the arrival of the inspector.
 Properties that do not meet the minimum standards of the City and State codes regarding issues of maintenance, use, or habitability are identified and a written notice describing the violations is mailed to the owner and posted at the site.
 This document is called a Notice and Order to Comply or Notice and Order of Abatement.
 For most violations, property owners must abate all substandard property conditions within 30 days and according to the Compliance Date specified on the notice.
 However, when dangerous or hazardous conditions are observed the compliance period is reduced accordingly.
 Soon after the compliance date indicated on the notice, a second inspection is performed to verify that the corrective work has been completed.